-Community capacity and resilience are closely linked to the health of the catchment's natural resources.
+Training Events 24 Community capacity and resilience are closely linked to the health of the catchment's natural resources.
 The Goulburn Broken catchment community has long been involved in the management of natural resources and continued buy-in is essential to achieve the large-scale, urgent and complex change needed to improve natural resource health and respond to climate change.
 Our community NRM groups pride themselves on their ability to get the job done.
-The above NRM on-ground outputs were achieved in 2021/22 despite the many challenges facing community groups and their local communities due to the impacts of the COVID-19 pandemic and changing volunteerism.
+The NRM community faced many challenges in 2022/23 such as the October 2022 floods and the changing nature of volunteerism.
+Nevertheless, significant on-ground outputs were achieved across the Goulburn Broken catchment during this time showcasing a flexible and adaptive community.
 How does the health of community NRM groups rate?
 Community Group and Network Health Scale:

-Group 2.9/5.0
+Group 3/5.0

-Network 4.4/5.0

-The graphs above illustrate overall group health, as measured by the groups themselves.
+Network 4.5/5.0 The graphs above illustrate overall group health, as measured by the groups themselves.
 The information has been collated to give an overall representation of how the groups rate their health scale, with 1 (red) being 'very poor' and 5 (dark green) being 'excellent'.
 Categories relate to succession, leadership, resources (e.g. people, information), confidence, internal systems, external profile, purpose, vision and role.
 Networks that provide support to smaller groups, rated their health on average as 'good' to 'excellent'.
 However, groups (ranging in size from a few members to many) rated their health on average as 'fair'.
 This suggests networks who potentially have greater resources, internal structures and processes, rated their network health higher than smaller groups.
+Both scales increased slightly in 22/23 compared to 21/22.

-To find out more about Landcare in the Goulburn Broken catchment visit these websites: www.landcarevic.org.au or www.gbcma.vic.gov.au
+To find out more about Landcare in the Goulburn Broken catchment visit the website: